-E-learning is a great tool for onboarding, but it should not replace the needed face-to-face contact between the new hires and their colleagues.
-Doing so will only backfire on you—instead of making your onboarding process more engaging and effective, it will just make it seem even more impersonal.
+E-learning is a beneficial tool for onboarding, but it should not replace the needed face-to-face contact between the new hires and their colleagues.
+Doing so will only backfire on you—instead of making your onboarding process more engaging and effective, it will make it even more impersonal.

 So, what should you do?
 Use a blended approach.
 You should combine the e-learning elements of your employee onboarding with formal and informal face-to-face meetings.
-You could also conduct group training sessions that can be delivered in person, via synchronous e-learning, or through live sessions.
+You could also conduct group training through in-person, synchronous e-learning, or live sessions.

 Use Different Formats

 There are different types of learners.
-One popular theory, the VARK model, groups them into four categories—visual, auditory, reading/writing, and kinesthetic.
+The VARK model groups them into four categories—visual, auditory, reading/writing, and kinesthetic.
 So, if you want to use e-learning for your onboarding, here’s one of the secrets: use different formats.

 Use visually-pleasing materials, videos, audios, engaging text content, and simulations.
-Make it possible for your new hires to take your training and learning programs through a format that works best for them.
-This also makes it more personalized.
+Make it possible for your new hires to take your training and learning programs through a format that works best for them to personalize their experience.

 Think About Your Learners

 Many onboarding processes are from the perspective of the company.
-There’s a lot of formalities and rules that are involved, and that becomes the focus instead of the goal—to integrate a new hire to the organization.
-When you use e-learning you can better look at this issue from the perspective of your new employee.
+There are formalities and rules that are involved, and that becomes the focus instead of the goal—to integrate a new hire into the organization.
+When you use e-learning, you can better look at this issue from the perspective of your new employee.

-Plan their learning path that will give your new member all the information they need, but in a way that they can best take in and understand.
+Plan the learning path that will give your new member all the information they need, but in a way that they can best take in and understand.

 Let them know about your organization

-The next secret to successfully use e-learning for your onboarding: let your new hires learn about your organization.
-Remember that onboarding is the process of integrating your new member to the company.
-It’s important that through e-learning, they can learn about your organization and your culture.
-Communicate to them your mission and your vision, and how their position contributes to them.
+The next secret to successfully using e-learning for your onboarding: let your recent hires learn about your organization.
+Remember that onboarding is integrating your new member into the company.
+It’s essential that through e-learning, they can learn about your organization and your culture.
+Communicate your mission and vision to them and how their position contributes to these things.
 Doing this will make them more comfortable in their choice to come and work for you.
 It also gives them a sense of purpose—driving engagement.

 You can also use your current employees to film some videos as part of your e-learning content.
 Let the existing members of your organization explain what it’s like working for your company.
-This makes your onboarding less corporate and impersonal.
-It’s even better if your new employees can relate to the staff on the video i.e. if they have a similar job.
+It’s even better if your new employees can relate to the staff on the video—for example, if they have similar jobs or responsibilities.

 Make it interactive and engaging

-Most onboarding programs do one thing—that is to give the information the company wants the new hire to know.
-And while there’s nothing wrong with this, it can make the process boring and disengaging.
-Which, results in little to no information retention.
+Most onboarding programs do one thing—give the information the company wants the new hire to know.
+And while there’s nothing wrong with this, it can make the process drudging and disengaging, which results in little to no information retention.

 Using e-learning can help you combat this.
-By adding active learning elements, you can make your onboarding more interactive and engaging.
+Adding active learning elements can make your onboarding more interactive and engaging.
 Gamify your e-learning, add simulations, quizzes, and other content that requires the learner to participate.

-The proverbial saying “If it ain’t broke, don’t fix it” is not true particularly when it comes to something that will benefit your organization.
-You should constantly aim to improve, and this goes as well with your onboarding processes.
-Based on the feedback you gathered, evaluate what’s working, what’s not working, and what you can do better.
-And then, improve.
-That’s the best way you can continuously optimize the results and adapt to the constantly changing world.
+The proverbial saying “If it ain’t broke, don’t fix it” is not especially true for things that are beneficial for your business.
+You should constantly aim to improve your onboarding processes.
+Based on your gathered feedback, evaluate what’s working, what’s not, what you can do better, and refine your programs.
+That’s the best way to continuously optimize the results and adapt to the constantly changing world.

 If one of your organization’s challenges is retaining talent, then improving your onboarding processes can be one of the solutions.
 And e-learning for onboarding can help you achieve this.
 Make it your competitive advantage!